How to Calculate Overtime Pay Under the FLSA

 The Definition of Workweek under the FLSA

 The employer must use the FLSA definition for workweek when calculating overtime.
 A workweek is defined as a fixed and regularly recurring period of 168 consecutive hours (i.e., seven consecutive 24-hour periods).
 It does not need to coincide with the calendar week, but may start on any day at any hour that is convenient for the employer.
-Different workweeks may be established for different groups or departments to meet the needs of the workers or employer.
+Different workdays and workweeks may be established for different groups or departments to meet the needs of the workers or employer.
 Once the workweek is established, it remains fixed regardless of hours worked.
 The employer is, however, free to change the workweek, provided the changes are permanent and not done to avoid the paying of overtime.

 For purposes of overtime payment, each workweek stands alone; there can be no averaging of two or more workweeks no matter how often the employee is paid.
 For example, an employee who is paid biweekly will be paid for two separate 40-hour workweeks, and overtime will be calculated accordingly.
 Overtime is not calculated on an 80-hour work period for an employee paid biweekly.
 For example, an employee works 39 hours in workweek one of a biweekly pay period and 41 hours in the second workweek.
 The total is 80 hours.
 However, each workweek stands alone for overtime, so the employee is paid 39 regular hours for week one and 40 regular hours and one hour of overtime for week two for a total of 79 regular hours and one hour of overtime for that biweekly payroll.